Skip to main content

 Coordinator's Distributed Storage

-This is where Dremio stores metadata, Reflections, and uploaded files, and it's required for Dremio to be operational.
-The supported types are AWS S3 or S3-compatible storage, Azure Storage, and Google Cloud Storage (GCS).
+This is where Dremio stores metadata, Reflections, uploaded files, and backups.
+A distributed store is required for Dremio to be operational.
+The supported types are Amazon S3 or S3-compatible storage, Azure Storage, and Google Cloud Storage (GCS).
 For examples of configurations, see Configuring the Distributed Storage.
-Add this configuration under the parent, as shown in the following example:

 distStorage: